-Naked cake is the perfect baking challenge recipe for March.
-Wedding celebration season is upon us, along with Easter, spring, and Mother’s Day.
-Like most monthly challenges, you have creative control this month.
-You can decorate and style the naked cake in your own unique way, which makes the challenge 100x more fun.
+Naked cake is the perfect recipe for spring.
+Wedding celebration season is upon us, along with Easter and Mother’s Day.
+What I love about this cake is that you have creative control.
+You can decorate and style the naked cake in your own unique way, which makes this recipe 100x more fun.
 Today I’m sharing my tips for decorating a naked cake, a video showing you how, the vanilla cake recipe I used, plus plenty of inspiration for you to get started.

 There’s a lot of ground to cover today, so let’s get right to it!!